Mehran University of Engineering & Technology: Sujawal Campus

-In 2022, Goverenment of Sindh has announced to open a campus of Mehran University of Engineering and Technology at Sujawal district.
+In 2022, Government of Sindh has announced to open a campus of Mehran University of Engineering and Technology at Sujawal district.

 MUET Jacobabad Campus

 MUET has decided to establish a sub-campus at Jacobabad to cater to the needs of engineering students of northern Sindh.
 Prof. Dr. Mohammad Aslam Uqaili, Vice-chancellor of MUET performed a groundbreaking ceremony of the sub-campus of MUET at Jacobabad, in February 2018.
 Regular classes were scheduled to start in 2019 but did not start.

 Government College of Technology, Hyderabad

 Government College of Technology, Hyderabad is affiliated with MUET which offers courses in B.Tech.(Pass) and B.Tech.(Hons.) in Civil, Electrical, and Mechanical Technologies.
 MUET conducts the examinations of this college and awards degrees.